EddOliver/AggroFox/README.md

 <img src="https://image.ibb.co/kApd4T/Esquematico.png" width="800">

 1.- Using temperature and humidity, soil moisture and soil temperature sensors, we use a Pycom FiPy dev board with Sigfox technology to obtain sensor data every 6 min.
+Sigfox chosen because the characteristics of long range and low power are excellent for remote areas.

 - Each batch of sensing is done at this frequency to send 120 data per day and not pass the data quota of Sigfox which is 140 data packets per day.